-The importance of understanding the different markets has been emphasised by economists and other social scientists for many years.
-A significant body of research has been devoted to analysing the behaviour of the market and its efficiency or inefficiency (Fama, 1965; Shiller, 2000; Werner F. M. De Bondt & Thaler, 1986; Wurgler & Baker, 2006).
-Other approaches, including those concerning asymmetries, moral hazard and market information failures, have been the focus of significant research by numerous prominent scholars (Akerlof, 1970; Grossman & Stiglitz, 1980).
+The importance of understanding the different markets has been emphasized by economists and other social scientists for many years.
+A significant body of research has been devoted to analyzing the behavior of the market and its efficiency or inefficiency (Fama, 1965; Shiller, 2000; Werner F. M. De Bondt and Thaler, 1986; Wurgler and Baker, 2006).
+Other approaches, including those concerning asymmetries, moral hazard and market information failures, have been the focus of significant research by numerous prominent scholars (Akerlof, 1970; Grossman and Stiglitz, 1980).
 Both approaches examine the prices of diverse financial assets, including stocks, with the advantage that the relevant data are recorded on numerous prominent platforms.
 The extensive availability of data permits the examination of markets with diverse indexes, encompassing both those in which prices are expected to align with the current value of an asset and those in which such adjustments may not occur.
 However, the question remains as to whether the same principles can be applied to the art market.

-Art can be conceptualised as an emotional representation of an individual or a society, a technological artefact or an investment vehicle.
-Artistic expression reflects to us the culture and emotions of the artist and of society at large.
-Those with a strong grasp of financial literacy tend to invest in tangible art pieces, as they offer a tangible return on investment in the form of revenue, profit, and return on investment.
+Art can be conceptualized in various ways.
+It can be seen as an emotional representation of an individual or a society, a technological artifact, or an investment vehicle.
+Artistic expression reflects not only the culture and emotions of the artist but also those of society at large.
+Individuals with a strong grasp of financial literacy tend to invest in tangible art pieces, as they offer a tangible return on investment in the form of revenue, profit, and return on investment.
 The benefits of art are manifold and difficult to quantify due to the paucity of available data.
-Consequently, researchers must devise methods for generating data through questionnaires and other techniques that are rarely employed in the field of finance.
-Consequently, there is a prevalent opinion that art cannot be valued, or indeed that it is challenging to do so.
-However, it can be argued that art should adhere to the same principles as any other market, where price and value are also reflected.
+Consequently, researchers must develop methods for generating data through questionnaires and other techniques that are rarely employed in the field of finance.
+There is a common view that art cannot be valued, or that it is challenging to do so.
+However, it can be contended that art should adhere to the same principles as any other market, where price and value are also reflected.
 This market is strongly influenced by individual perceptions, utilities, supply and demand.
 The value of an artwork is contingent upon a multitude of internal and external factors that can potentially elevate the asset's perceived value.
-In the context of the art market, there are instances of price bubbles, periods of volatility, undervaluations, and other phenomena.
-In order to facilitate a more coherent economic framework for analysing art prices, it is essential to establish a set of assumptions that are analogous to those typically employed in other financial domains.
+In the art market, there are instances of price bubbles, periods of volatility, undervaluations, and other phenomena.

+To provide a more coherent economic framework for analyzing art prices, it is essential to establish a set of assumptions analogous to those typically employed in other financial domains.
 This would entail defining the value of a painting as the efficient frontier between the marginal benefit curve (MB) and the marginal cost curve (MC) assuming there are no externalities, so there should also be a relationship between consumer loss and producer surplus.
-Furthermore, art can also give rise to a number of additional effects, including those pertaining to demand, bandwagon, conspicuous consumption, and the presence of problems associated with inelasticity.
-The emergence of behavioural finance shifts the focus of analysis from certainty and uncertainty to the emotional states of loss and gain.
+Furthermore, art can also give rise to several additional effects, including those about demand, bandwagon, conspicuous consumption, and the presence of problems associated with inelasticity.
+The emergence of behavioral finance shifts the focus of analysis from certainty and uncertainty to the emotional states of loss and gain.
 This approach challenges the long-held belief that humans are primarily risk averse and instead suggests that we are loss averse.
 Furthermore, this concept in the field of art can also give rise to biases, such as regret aversion, fashion and herd analysis, which have the potential to influence investors' expectations.

 1.1.1.
-What about Cryptos in Pandemics?
+What about the markets during pandemics?